domi413/TypeTrace/README.md

 This is the GitHub repository of the TypeTrace source code

+## Running the Project

+To test the project use the command `make`, refer to the Makefile for further options.

 ## Spellchecking errors

 If the Spellchecker throws an error, but the misspelled word should be accepted, add it to the corresponding dictionary.
 You can find the dictionaries under `.github/spellcheck/dictionaries/`.